Taiyuan: Song dynasty

-Zhao Kuangyin (Emperor Taizu of Song) established the Song dynasty and embarked on the campaign of re-unification of China.
-Using a power struggle at the Northern Han court Taizu moved against it in the late 968.
-By early 969 his armies encircled Taiyuan and defeated the reinforcements sent by the Khitan.
+Zhao Kuangyin (Emperor Taizu) established the Song dynasty and embarked on a campaign of Chinese re-unification.
+Using a power struggle at the Northern Han court, he moved against it in late 968.
+By early 969, his armies encircled Taiyuan and defeated the reinforcements sent by the Khitan.
 However, an attempt to flood the city failed.
-The siege was lifted after three months, as heavy rains caused diseases in the besieging army, the supplies were running low, and another Khitan relief force was advancing towards the city.
+The siege was lifted after three months, as heavy rains caused diseases within the besieging army, the supplies were running low, and another Khitan relief force was advancing towards the city.